nikirill/personalpage/content/post/greencard.md

 Filing the I-485 form is pretty straightforward.
 The extra work you would need to do is translating your birth certificate if it is not in English and doing the medical exam / searching for your vaccination records.
 I used [Itrex Language Services](https://itrex.ru/) and paid an equivalent of $10 for a certified translation of my USSR-issued birth certificate.

 For the medical exam, I ended up going to Family Medicine NYC (Dr. Eva Galstian) and paid $200 in cash for the exam itself.
 The tests got covered by my health insurance as I combined the visit with my annual physical.
 I do not think I would recommend them because they ordered antibody tests for the vaccines that I had records for but told me to re-vaccinate for the vaccines that I had antibody tests done elsewhere.
+But, in the end, it was cheap and their report got accepted by USCIS.
 If you are in the NYC area, I have also read about Vitastat Medical (Dr. Ken Truong) in Astoria and Dr. Xiaorong Yan in Flushing who charge $150 and $100, respectively.